ten7/handbook.ten7.com/_pages/05_howwedothings.md

 #### Billable Client Hours

-If your role primarily involves working on client projects, you will be planned for 32 billable hours per week.
+If your role primarily involves working on client projects, we will do our best to plan you for 32 billable hours per week.
 We all have different amounts of planned _billable_ hours depending on our role.

 #### Internal Hours